Investing in Cannabis Stocks and Companies

 Investing in the Ancillary Cannabis Sector

 There are plenty of venture capital firms focused on investing in cannabis.
 There are even cannabis accelerators that will help get your weed venture off the ground.
 Still, because cannabis is still illegal at the federal level, investors are wary of the United States where most of the opportunity for cannabis legalization lies.
 One way to reduce regulatory risk when investing in cannabis is by looking at any opportunity that doesn’t come into contact with plants.
 We refer to this as the ancillary cannabis sector.
 For example, Scotts Miracle-Gro has seemingly benefited from the growth of indoor growing equipment and fertilizers needed by all the cannabis growers out there.
 Denver startup Baker which is building a CRM system to be used by dispensaries – the Salesforce of weed.
 Akerna (KERN) wants to own compliance.
 Hound Labs is working on developing a breathalyzer for cannabis that can tell if you’ve smoked too much weed before driving.
 There are also many startups focused on marijuana growing technologies which will never actually come into contact with plants.
 One such company is a global leader in Hydroponics, Hydrofarm.
 They’re one of 4 Hydroponics Stocks for Indoor Farming Investors.
-Another is Weedmaps which debuted as a SPAC, but is currently navigating some regulatory issues.
+Probably the biggest name in this space is GrowGeneration.

 Cannabis Penny Stocks